 Our unit was manufactured in January 2023, and you can see the label here.

 The Samsung S95C is an incredible OLED TV and a slight improvement on the first-generation Samsung S95B OLED.
 It gets brighter and delivers better colors than WOLED models from LG and Sony, but it still lacks a polarizer, and the screen finish has a purple tint in a bright room.
-Overall, it's an impressive TV that outperforms most similarly-priced models on the market.
+Overall, it's an impressive TV that outperforms most similarly-priced models on the market, although its younger and cheaper sibling, the Samsung S90C OLED, is almost as good.
 It has an excellent selection of extra features and delivers fantastic picture quality.

 The Samsung S95B OLED and the Samsung S95C OLED are very similar overall as far as performance and picture quality are concerned.
 The S95C gets a bit brighter and now officially supports a 144Hz refresh rate.
 The S95C also has an updated design that appears to be better built, and it uses an external Slim One Connect input box.